J-tt/blog/_posts/2020-07-16-Twitter-Social-Engineering.md

 The summary of the facts as they stand is this:

-1. A bunch of high profile celebrity accounts advertised a Bitcoin scam (in this case "Send me your money and I'll send twice as much back")
+1. A large selection of high profile celebrity accounts advertised a Bitcoin Ponzi scam: "Send me your money and I'll send twice as much back"
-2. A selection of people fell for it, netting the scammers who'd broken into the accounts roughly 110k USD (I'll come back to this, don't worry)
+2. A selection of people fell for it, netting the scammers who'd broken into the accounts roughly 110k USD.
 3. Twitter support took a few hours to actually shut the whole thing down (and was still cleaning up for awhile after that)
 4. Vice managed to get in touch with the "hackers" who revealed that a Twitter employee gave them access

 # How'd they do it?

-The answer is rather underwhelming, they bribed/social engineered a Twitter employee to hand over their God mode staff account.
+The answer is rather underwhelming, most evidence and accounts point to the attackers bribing or social engineering a Twitter employee to hand over their God mode staff account.
+This theory was later confirmed by TwitterSupport (in my opinion this doesn't _directly_ rule out the potential for a bribe)

+<center><blockquote class="twitter-tweet"><p lang="en" dir="ltr">We detected what we believe to be a coordinated social engineering attack by people who successfully targeted some of our employees with access to internal systems and tools.</p>&mdash; Twitter Support (@TwitterSupport) <a href="https://twitter.com/TwitterSupport/status/1283591846464233474?ref_src=twsrc%5Etfw">July 16, 2020</a></blockquote></center>

 Yep, that's it.

 From there they reset emails, disabled 2 factor authentication, and waltzed in the front door.

-<blockquote class="twitter-tweet"><p lang="en" dir="ltr">We detected what we believe to be a coordinated social engineering attack by people who successfully targeted some of our employees with access to internal systems and tools.</p>&mdash; Twitter Support (@TwitterSupport) <a href="https://twitter.com/TwitterSupport/status/1283591846464233474?ref_src=twsrc%5Etfw">July 16, 2020</a></blockquote>

 The above Tweet ([direct link](https://twitter.com/TwitterSupport/status/1283591846464233474)) is a bit at ends with Vice's article, which states the following: